Adas Polo (Lentil Rice with Caramelized Onions and Raisins)

 - 1/2 teaspoon salt Add to list

-Wash lentils thoroughly; add water to a medium-sized pot and boil uncovered over medium-high heat for 10 to 15 minutes or until done (don’t overcook).
-Drain lentils in a colander, saving the liquid.
-Dissolve the saffron in a small amount of hot water and add to the lentils.
+Wash lentils thoroughly and add to a medium saucepan; top with a generous amount of water.
+Boil, uncovered, over medium-high heat for 10 to 15 minutes, until just cooked through.
+Drain.
+Dissolve saffron in a small amount of hot water and add to lentils.
 Set aside.

 Select a large, heavy-bottomed pot.
-Coat the bottom of the pot with the remaining oil and add 1/3 of the rice.
-Add 1/3 of the lentils and mix well.
-Repeat until all the rice and lentils are mixed in the pot.
-Shape the rice-lentil mixture into a pyramid and cover with a lid and steam over a medium to medium-low heat for about 30 to 40 minutes.
+Coat bottom of the pot with 2 tablespoons oil.
+Gently blend cooked rice and lentils together, combining the two but being careful to not mash the rice.
+Shape rice-lentil mixture into a pyramid and cover with a lid.
+Steam over medium-low heat for 30 to 40 minutes.

 Recipe by, former PCC Cooks instructor